Bulk-bros/stattrack/documentation/poc.md

 ## Problems to solve

-Quick and easy way to track your meals, calories and nutriens.
-For achiving your dream physic or just be healthy and structured in general.
+To give people a quick and easy way to track your meals, calories and nutrients.
+To help achieve your dream physique or just become more healthy and structured in general.

 ## Practical use

-Logging your meals, and get imidiate feedback on how you are doing.
+Log your meals and get immediate feedback on how your diet is going according to your goals.
+See how your diet and body goals has been going in the long term.
+Track your weight using bluetooth.

 ## Target group

-People who wants to track their macros to achive their physical goals.
+People who want to track their nutrients to achive their physical goals.

 ## Functionallity

 - Create meals
 - Log meals
 - Track macros
+- Track weight